47D Drake: History

+After the 1993 closure of the Overbrook route, the 47D operated exclusively as a shuttle between Drake and Castle Shannon, and later Washington Junction.

+Prior to 1984, the Drake line had relatively high ridership, with parking at the Drake loop frequently filled.
+The Port Authority planned to rebuild the line as part of the proposed Stage II reconstruction program.
+However, the opening of South Hills Village station shifted ridership to that facility, which offered a larger park-and-ride lot.
+By the 1990s, daily ridership on the Drake line had declined to approximately 30 to 50 passengers.
+At the same time, the PCC cars used on the line experienced increasing mechanical problems, and replacement parts became difficult to obtain.
+The line was closed on September 4, 1999.

-Much of the Drake line, as it was when shut down, still exists, albeit in derelict condition.
-The stretch of track from the Drake Loop to the "S" curve near the former Walthers stop was removed not long after the line was discontinued in 1999.
-When Port Authority of Allegheny County took delivery of new LRVs for use on the rebuilt Overbrook line in 2004, the new cars were tested on the Drake line prior to entering revenue service.
-Power wire beyond Fort Couch Road to the end of the line were removed at some point after, however the segment between there and Dorchester where the South Hills Village spur joins the Drake Line is still maintained and powered, and the tunnel beneath Fort Couch Road is occasionally used for storing non-revenue rail vehicles.
+Much of the Drake line as it existed at the time of closure remains in place, though in derelict condition.
+The section from the Drake Loop to the "S" curve near the former Walthers stop was removed shortly after the line was discontinued in 1999.
+Overhead power wiring beyond Fort Couch Road to the end of the line was removed at an unspecified date after closure.
+However, the segment between Fort Couch Road and Dorchester, where the South Hills Village spur joins the Drake line, remains maintained and energized.
+When the Port Authority took delivery of new LRVs for the rebuilt Overbrook line in 2004, the vehicles were tested on the remaining Drake line prior to entering revenue service.
+The tunnel beneath Fort Couch Road is occasionally used for storage of non-revenue rail vehicles.

 Fleet

 During the final years of operation, three PCCs were used with a fourth kept as reserve.
 Car #4004 was donated to the Pennsylvania Trolley Museum where it has become part of a collection of historic streetcars and trolleys from all across the United States and other nations.
 The San Francisco Municipal Railway (Muni) acquired #4008 and #4009 in an internet auction in 2002 for $5,000 each.
 However, they needed to be re-gauged and differ significantly from other PCCs in that agency's fleet, and were ultimately scrapped in 2019.